Sensational surgery using virtual reality

 Rio de Janeiro – Conjoined twins Bernardo and Arthur Lima have a long medical journey ahead of them.
 Because when the two were born in Brazil three years ago, the siblings were connected at the head.
 Such so-called double malformations are very rare – occur on average in only one in a million births – and can vary in severity.
 In some cases the connection can be easily broken, in others countless operations are required.
 Separation is often not even possible.

 An exciting new phase of life is now beginning for the Lima brothers.
-Because they could finally be separated after a complicated and groundbreaking procedure involving doctors from all over the world.
+Because they could finally be separated from each other after a complicated and groundbreaking procedure in which doctors from all over the world were involved.
 It’s almost a small medical miracle.

 Conjoined twins from Brazil separated: Bernardo and Arthur were connected at the head